Summary for each year with link

-Tracy Borman’s gripping account of the life and career of Thomas Cromwell, Henry VIII’s chief minister, reminded us of how ruthless and ambitious politicians will always divide opinion as to their motives, achievements and reputation.
+Tracy’s gripping account of the life and career of Thomas Cromwell, Henry VIII’s Chief Minister.
+Reminding us of how ruthless and ambitious politicians will always divide opinion as to their motives.
+Achievements and Reputation.
 You can read an account of the evening in Newsletter 33 (June 2015).
-Thomas Cromwell: The untold story of Henry VIII’s most faithful servant is published in paperback by Hodder.

-Our well-attended AGM was followed by a talk by Bill Weisblatt, Trustee of the Garrick’s Temple to Shakespeare Trust, titled: David Garrick – ‘’Behind the Scenes’
+April 29th, 2015 – AGM followed by A Talk by Bill Weisblatt, Trustee of the Garrick’s Temple to Shakespeare Trust, titled: David Garrick – ‘’Behind the Scenes’

 After studying law and a period with his brother in a wine business, David Garrick started as a playwright, which was considered as a gentlemanly career.
 He then joined the disreputable acting profession, eventually achieving acclaim playing Richard III.